 So, the plan is that you and your friend both sign up as affiliates.
-Then, when you shop on Amazon, you use their affiliate link and when they shop, they use yours.
+Then, when you shop and save on Amazon, you use their affiliate link and when they shop, they use yours.
 It’s an easy way to make up to 10 percent cash back on each other’s purchases.

 2. Subscribe and Save